FeeSimple/eos-tracker/README.md

             blockchainUrl: '//138.197.194.220:8877'
         };

-Just follow its README for installation and execution
+Just follow the README for installation and execution.

-If not available, then install the following things:
+If not available, then install the following:

     sudo npm install -g @angular/cli@latest

-To start the frontend at specific IP:Port
+To start the frontend at a specific IP:Port

     ng serve --host 0.0.0.0 --port 4200